GiuseppeMagazzu/GiuseppeMagazzu.github.io/_posts/2021-06-26-RICE_project.markdown

 <script src="https://gist.github.com/GiuseppeMagazzu/09468e560bdc78e619abfd68c42cc734.js"></script>

-In the code above, we define our general pipeline (`pipe`), then define the possible combination of data pre-processing (meaning leaving the datasets as it is, adding one or more features) in `feature_engineering_options` and finally choose three models and define their hyperparameters to optimize (`params`).
+In the code above, we first define our general pipeline (`pipe`) and then define the possible combinations of data pre-processing (meaning leaving the datasets as it is or adding one or more features) in `feature_engineering_options`.
+Finally we choose three models and define their hyperparameters to optimize (`params`).
 We standardize (i.e. centre-scale) the data first as Linear Discriminant Analysis (LDA) and support vector machines require that features are on the same scale.

 The choice of the models was driven by two reasons: support vector machines and random forests are models which have performed very well in a large variety of tasks, while LDA is recommended when the number of samples is higher than the number of features and the features have a normal distribution (which is our case after the pre-processing).
-I also did nont want to use any neural network architecture on purpose.
+I also did not want to use any neural network architectures on purpose to keep the project short and simple.

 The removal of the highly correlated features was set to be performed after the reduction of their skewness as suggested by Jeromy Anglim in [this answer](https://stats.stackexchange.com/questions/3730/pearsons-or-spearmans-correlation-with-non-normal-data).

+# Model selection and validation
-The cross-validation chosen was the nested cross-validation (please refer to my blog post for more information about it) framework.
+The cross-validation scheme chosen was nested cross-validation (please refer to my blog post for more information about it).
 Contrary to Scikit-learn's [example](https://scikit-learn.org/stable/auto_examples/model_selection/plot_nested_cross_validation_iris.html) here we will not use `cross_val_score` since this does not allow to see which models were chosen in each of the splits (for more information about what this function does, have a look at [this other post](https://giuseppemagazzu.github.io/pipeline_study/) of mine).
 I will not show my personal results here but here's the code to save them and visualize them later:

 <script src="https://gist.github.com/GiuseppeMagazzu/22263055bd5a87f599d7e34e60cef8d0.js"></script>

 N.B.
 For each run in the outer loop (for a total of five) it took about 4h 30min on Google Colaboratory.
 So make sure you have the time to run it!

 If you visualize the results for each outer split you might see different models/hyperparameters.
-That is expected and totally fine, as long as the standard deviation of the `outer_scores` is low.
-That means that our cross-validation procedure is robust and we can confidently say that our performance is very close to the one obtained in the outer loop.
+That is expected and totally fine, as long as the standard deviation of `outer_scores` is low.
+That means that our cross-validation procedure is robust and we can confidently say that our real performance is very close to the one obtained in the outer loop.

+# Model finalization
 Let's now verify this by finalizing a model.
 This is done by running the model selection procedure used in the inner loop on the entire training set.

 <script src="https://gist.github.com/GiuseppeMagazzu/76276577fde7e7ba966f520c761bfa6f.js"></script>